scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    which is a problem when data is not planar.
 Here we present a modified version of the G-mode algorithm, which was previously written in FORTRAN 77, in Python 2.7 and using NumPy, SciPy and Matplotlib packages.
    The NumPy was used for array and matrix manipulation and Matplotlib for plot control.
-   The Scipy had a import role in speeding up G-mode, Scipy.cKD-Tree and Numpy.histogramdd were applied to find the initial seeds from which clusters are going to evolve.
+   The Scipy had a import role in speeding up G-mode, ``Scipy.spatial.distance.mahalanobis`` was chosen as distance estimator and
+   ``Numpy.histogramdd`` was applied to find the initial seeds from which clusters are going to evolve.
    Scipy was also used to quickly produce dendrograms showing the distances among clusters.

    Finally, results for Asteroids Taxonomy and tests for different sample sizes and implementations are presented.